podium/graphql_markdown/README.md

   ./interfaces.md
   ./unions.md

-## Ingrate with ExDoc and Absinthe
+## Integrate with ExDoc and Absinthe

 You can easily automate the process with ExDoc by adding the following to your `mix.exs` file: